alextaran1996/go_learning/golang/learning_go/README.md

-# FYI
+#Info
-This is a simple repo with basic go projects
+This is a simple repo with basic go programms

-To do:
- - git dotfiles
- - git secret